 To do this, you must make two decisions: how much paging space to allocate, and the number of paging partitions to use.
-You will use the MAKE utility to create the partitions used for paging.
-For details on MAKE, see the Operator's Guide to File System Maintenance.
-For additional information concerning conversion of pre-Rev. 20 paging partitions, see the Prime 9955 Handbook, or the handbook for your CPU model.
+To create the partitions for paging, use the MAKE utility, described in the Operator's Guide to File System Maintenance.
+For additional information concerning conversion of pre-Rev. 20 paging partitions, see the handbook for your CPU model.